LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 * Create, deploy and manage agent connectors at the bot level within Conversation Builder
 * View and download analytics data

-This role doesn't allow the user to create and manage templates, accounts or users.
-Also, this role doesn't allow the user to access the Bots Status application, which is the operations area where bot deployments for the entire organization can be managed.
+This role doesn't allow the user to create and manage (bot) templates, accounts or users.
+Also, this role doesn't allow the user access to the Bots Status application, which is the operations area where bot deployments for the entire organization can be managed.

 ### Bot Builder Lite